-- (1) The trustees may from time to time make rules or bye-laws for the conduct of their business. - (2) The bye-laws may regulate the following matters but are not restricted to them: - (a) the admission of members of the charity and the rights and privileges of such members, and the entrance fees, subscriptions and other fees or payments to be made by members; - (b) the conduct of members of the charity in relation to one another, and to the charity's employees and volunteers; - (C) the setting aside of the whole or any part or parts of the charity's premises at any particular time or times or for any particular purpose or purposes; - (d) the procedure at general meeting and meetings of the trustees in so far as such procedure is not regulated by this constitution; - (e) the keeping and authenticating of records.
-(If regulations made under this clause permit records of the charity to be kept in electronic form and requires a trustee to sign the record, the regulations must specify a method of
+- The trustees may from time to time make rules or bye-laws for the conduct of their business. - (2) The bye-laws may regulate the following matters but are not restricted to them: - (a) the admission of members of the charity and the rights and privileges of such members, and the entrance fees, subscriptions and other fees or payments to be made by members; - (b) the conduct of members of the charity in relation to one another, and to the charity's employees and volunteers; - (c) the setting aside of the whole or any part or parts of the charity's premises at any particular time or times or for any particular purpose or purposes; - (d) the procedure at general meeting and meetings of the trustees in so far as such procedure is not regulated by this constitution; - (e) the keeping and authenticating of records.
+(If regulations made under this clause permit records of the charity to be kept in electronic form and requires a trustee to sign the record, the regulations must specify a method of recording the signature that enables it to be properly authenticated.) - (f) generally, all such matters as are commonly the subject matter of the rules of an unincorporated association. - (3) The charity in general meeting has the power to alter, add to or repeal the rules or bye-laws. - (4) The trustees must adopt such means as they think sufficient to bring the rules and bye-laws to the notice of members of the charity. - (5) The rules or bye-laws shall be binding on all members of the charity.
+No rule or bye-law shall be inconsistent with, or shall affect or repeal anything contained in, this constitution.

 The Third Age Trust has guidance for managing complaints, disciplinary matters and grievances on its website.
-It is strongly recommended that the u3as follow the Third Age Trust's recommendations in all cases of disputes and keep the Third Age Trust informed at an early stage if the dispute appears likely to present serious problems. recording the signature that enables it to be properly authenticated.)
+It is strongly recommended that the u3as follow the Third Age Trust's recommendations in all cases of disputes and keep the Third Age Trust informed at an early stage if the dispute appears likely to present serious problems.